Sequential Cursed Equilibrium: Definitions and general results

 For example, there exists a WPCE of \Cref{fig:running_1} with the strategy profile in blue.
-At player $1$'s information set, playing $y$ is a local best-response to the conjecture in \Cref{fig:running_2}; since player $1$ `believes' that $2$ plays $r$ with probability $\frac{2}{3}$ independently of $2$'s information, the perceived payoff from $y$ is $\frac{1}{3} \cdot \frac{2}{3} \cdot 6$, which strictly exceeds the payoff of $1$ from $x$.
-The cursed-plausible conjectures for player $2$'s information sets are trivial, and $2$'s strategy is a local best-response to any conjecture.
+At player $1$'s information set, playing $y$ is locally rational given the conjecture in \Cref{fig:running_2}; since player $1$ believes that $2$ plays $r$ with probability $\frac{2}{3}$ independently of $2$'s information, the perceived payoff from $y$ is $\frac{1}{3} \cdot \frac{2}{3} \cdot 6$, which strictly exceeds the payoff of $1$ from $x$.
+The cursed-plausible conjectures for player $2$'s information sets are trivial, and $2$'s strategy is locally rational.

 WPCE extends to games with infinite action sets; the details are in \Cref{sec:WPCE_infinite}.